neutrixs/spotifinfo/src/components/privacyText/privacyPolicy.md

     When you choose to login to our service through Spotify, we will store few information about your Spotify account, including,

-    -   Your Spotify account ID

-        We store this to identify which Spotify account these data below belongs to

     -   Refresh token from Spotify

         This is necessary to grant you a new temporary token from Spotify, which is used for authentication to Spotify